CSCE-4901-Capstone-Group-CacheMoney/College-of-Engineering-Degree-Plan-App/README.md

 * in `src\degreePlan\settings.py`, you may:
   * Change `DEBUG = False` to `DEBUG = True` should debug be needed on pages, instead of a generic 404 error
   * Change `DATABASES = {...}` to change database hooking locations, or the type of database engine in general
+* If there are errors related to the database such as an existing column, deleting migrations/pycache files may help
+  * However, under no circumstances should files named "__init.py__" are to be deleted!
+- A new superuser (administrator) created from `python manage.py createsuperuser` can be found in the "user_student" table.
+Passwords are hashed.